joseagrc/commission/account_commission/README.rst

    * **Invoice Based**: Commissions are settled when the invoice is issued.
    * **Payment Based**: Commissions are settled when the invoice is paid or refunded.
       Note that when refunding an invoice, the corresponding reversed commission will be settled as well, resulting in a 0 net commission between both operations.
+      Payment based commissions determine the settlement period from the payment date.

 Usage
 =====